Skip to content

 1. Create an equivalent segment targeting API Full Contacts (or Shopify customers), filtered by recently updated contacts

-2. Create an automated campaign targeting that segment with the same postcard design
+2. Create a one-off or automated campaign targeting that segment with the same postcard design

 3. Turn off the old flow